Greenmamba29/GrahmOS_Chat/VERCEL_DEPLOY.md

 # - Set up and deploy?
 Yes
 # - Which scope? (your account)
 # - Link to existing project?
 No
-# - What's your project's name? modalis
+# - What's your project's name? grahmos
 # - In which directory is your code located? ./
 # - Want to override settings?
 No
 ```